The Ultimate Guide to Prism Photography

 So what aperture should you shoot?
 There is no strict answer to this question; but generally speaking, to emulate the prism effect that you get at f-stop ƒ/1.4 at 50mm, you may want to try an f-stop of around ƒ/4 if you're shooting at 85mm or f-stop ƒ/5.6 if you're shooting at 135mm.
 Your mileage may vary, and you want to be sure that you're moving your aperture up and down a lot to achieve an effect that's desirable for your scene, as these things tend to be highly context depending.
 The correct setting is in there—you just have to find it!

-Here we present a shot by Estaban Gil, which demonstrates proper use of a narrower aperture at an extended focal length.
-Notice that the defocus from the reflected lights in the image are relatively small as to not distract the viewer from the lovely couple.
+Here we present a shot by Kyun Se Yawn, which demonstrates proper use of a narrower aperture at an extended focal length.
+Notice that the defocus from the prism around the couple in the image is relatively in focus; allowing the perfect amount of haze to be produced by the prism.

-This was achieved because the photographer used a narrow aperture, which reduced the amount of defocus that the lights would create.
-Had he shot with the lens wide open, the lights that appear in the image may have been huge and overwhelming.
-Esteban's choice was artistically appropriate given the context:
+This was achieved through the use of a narrower aperture, which, again, reduced the amount of defocus that the prism's reflection could create.
+Had he shot with the lens wide open, the haze would produced by the prsim would be overwhelming.
+Kyun's choice was artistically appropriate given the context:

 I'm not using a full-frame body, what focal length counts?